Engineered Hardwood vs. Solid Hardwood Flooring: Key Differences

 Solid hardwood flooring tends to cost more than engineered hardwood flooring.
 We’re talking the planks themselves and the installation, which requires a pro.
 Yahoodain has seen engineered wood as low as $2.50/sq.ft., and hardwood as low as $4/sq.ft. and up to $12/sq.ft.

-It’s worth noting the initial cost of solid hardwood floors may be less of an issue over time because it has a much longer lifespan than engineered wood, so it won’t need to be replaced as quickly.
+You should know that the initial cost of solid hardwood floors may be less of an issue over time.
+This is because it has a much longer lifespan than engineered wood, so you won’t need to replace it as quickly.

-Engineered hardwood flooring can be installed by a homeowner.
+A homeowner can install engineered hardwood flooring.
 Many use a “click-lock” design that easily connects the boards together.

 Solid hardwood flooring uses a more complicated tongue and groove joint that takes more finesse to ensure a tight fit.
-It also must be nailed down to a subfloor, unlike engineered hardwood that can be simply glued down or “floated” above your existing floor with no adhesive at all.
+You also must nail it down to a subfloor, unlike engineered hardwood that can be simply glued down or “floated” above your existing floor with no adhesive at all.
 Keep in mind that floating floors cannot be refinished.

 Both engineered and solid hardwood flooring require regular cleaning to look their best and remove dirt and debris that can scratch their surface.
 Solid hardwood can be easier to keep clean because of its tighter fit.
 Yahoodain says solid hardwood stain will fill any cracks and holes, creating a smoother finish that’s easier to wipe clean.